ron-wollschlaeger/ron-wollschlaeger/README.md

 <h3 align="center">a passionate self-taught web designer, UI/UX designer, and web developer.
 My love for the digital world has led me to create captivating and user-centric websites, focusing on both aesthetics and functionality.
 I thrive on exploring and enhancing the visual and interactive aspects of the web.</h3>

 - 🔭 I’m currently working on **completing projects and challenges on Frontendmentor.io and iCodeThis.com.**
 - 🌱 I’m currently learning **responsive web design and Javascript fundamentals.**
 - 👯 Check out my progress on Frontendmentor.io: [https://www.frontendmentor.io/profile/ron-wollschlaeger](https://www.frontendmentor.io/profile/ron-wollschlaeger)
 - 🤝 Or on iCodeThis.com: [https://icodethis.com/RonW](https://icodethis.com/RonW)

-- 👨‍💻 All of my projects are available at [https://www.frontshape.de/](https://www.frontshape.de/)
+- 👨‍💻 All of my projects will be available at [https://www.frontshape.de/](https://www.frontshape.de/)
 - 📫 How to reach me **ron.wollschlaeger@frontshape.de**
 - 📄 Know about my experiences [https://www.linkedin.com/in/ron-wollschl%C3%A4ger/](https://www.linkedin.com/in/ron-wollschl%C3%A4ger/)

 <h3 align="left">Connect with me:</h3>